LFR82/CourseProject/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ
+- tBodyAcc-XYZ
-tGravityAcc-XYZ
+- tGravityAcc-XYZ
-tBodyAccJerk-XYZ
+- tBodyAccJerk-XYZ
-tBodyGyro-XYZ
+- tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
+- tBodyGyroJerk-XYZ
-tBodyAccMag
+- tBodyAccMag
-tGravityAccMag
+- tGravityAccMag
-tBodyAccJerkMag
+- tBodyAccJerkMag
-tBodyGyroMag
+- tBodyGyroMag
-tBodyGyroJerkMag
+- tBodyGyroJerkMag
-fBodyAcc-XYZ
+- fBodyAcc-XYZ
-fBodyAccJerk-XYZ
+- fBodyAccJerk-XYZ
-fBodyGyro-XYZ
+- fBodyGyro-XYZ
-fBodyAccMag
+- fBodyAccMag
-fBodyAccJerkMag
+- fBodyAccJerkMag
-fBodyGyroMag
+- fBodyGyroMag
-fBodyGyroJerkMag
+- fBodyGyroJerkMag

+#Variables

+This analysis plan extracts the following variables:

+- mean(): Mean value
+- std(): Standard deviation

 #Data transformations